orchidsoftware/orchid.software/source/en/docs/brand.md

 ],
 ```

-> **Note.** The configuration file may be cached and the changes will not take effect until the `php artisan config:clear` command is executed
+> **Note.** The configuration file may be cached, and the changes will not take effect until the `php artisan config:clear` command is executed

 In the same way, we can change the bottom of the page, again create a new file `/resources/views/brand/footer.blade.php` with the following contents: